Agarak, Meghri

 Agarak (Ագարակ) is a village in the Meghri Municipality of the Syunik Province in southern Armenia, founded in 1949.
-As of 2011, the population of Agarak was 4,429.
+As of 2011, the population of Agarak was 4,429 and the population of Agarak as of 2022 was 3,210.

 The village is located on the left bank of river Araks River, 9 km southwest of Meghri on the Armenia–Iran border.
-The border crossing at Agarak is Armenia's sole border crossing with Iran, with the Iranian village of Nurduz being located at the other side of the border.
+The border crossing at Agarak is Armenia's sole border crossing with Iran, with the Iranian village of Nurduz located across the border.
 The village had a railway station on the demolished and non-functioning branch of the Yerevan-Nakhchivan-Horadiz railway.

 History

 Modern-day Agarak is located in the Arevik canton of the historic province of Syunik of Greater Armenia.
 The area was mentioned in the 12th and 13th centuries by historian Stepanos Orbelian as a rural settlement.
 However, the region was historically known for its copper and lead mines.
 The current name of the village is derived from the nearby village of Agarak, literally meaning farm or estate in Armenian.

 Two churches dating back to the 17th century lie in the vicinity of Agarak.
-The church of Surp Amenaprkich (the Holy Saviour), located in the nearby village of Kuris, north of Agarak, and the Aknakhach church in Agarak.
+The church of Surp Amenaprkich (the Holy Saviour) is located in the nearby village of Kuris, north of Agarak, and the Aknakhach church in Agarak.

 The Geographical and Statistical Dictionary of the Russian Empire, mentions that the village of Agarak, as of 1861, was located in the Ordubad uezd of the Erivan Governorate.
 The village at that time was notable for the mine and factory located there.
 According to the publication, in 1860, the village produced 500 pounds of copper.

-Agarak was founded in 1949 as a labour settlement to accommodate the workers at the nearby copper-molybdenum combine.
-In 1954, it gained the status of an urban-type settlement.
-During the first days of its foundation, the settlement was mainly home to 2-storied residential buildings.
-Later, with the expansion of the copper-molybdenum combine by the end of the 1970s, 3, 4 and 5-storied buildings were also constructed in the settlement.
-The workers along with their families were brought to Agarak from the nearby villages, turning Agarak into an important industrial centre at the southern region of the Armenian Soviet Socialist Republic.
+Contemporary Agarak was founded in 1949, during the period of Soviet Armenia, as a settlement to accommodate workers from the nearby copper-molybdenum combine, along with their families.
+The community grew with the expansion of the combine, making Agarak an important industrial centre on the southern borders of the USSR.
+During the Khrushchev Thaw, this growing importance was reflected in a state visit by Anastas Mikoyan to Agarak in March 1962.
+In the first days of its foundation, the settlement was mainly characterized by two-storied residential buildings.
+By the end of the 1970s, the population had grown so much that three, four, and five-storied buildings were also being constructed in Agarak.

 Following the independence of Armenia in 1991, Agarak became an urban municipality within the newly formed Syunik Province and the first bridge connecting Armenia to Iran was established.
 However, as a result of the 2016 administrative reforms, Agarak was downgraded from town to village, thus becoming a rural settlement within the Meghri Municipality.

 The village currently has two kindergartens, one secondary school, one art school, a cultural palace, two libraries and a football stadium.